On the combination of graph data for assessing thin-file borrowers' creditworthiness: Representation Learning on Networks

 \section{Representation Learning on Networks}

-The machine learning subfield that attempts to apply techniques to graph-structured data is known as Graph Representation Learning \citep{Hamilton2017}.
-Unlike the traditional tabular data, the complexity of network data imposes a challenge to conventional machine learning algorithms; therefore, it is not possible to use it directly, generating changes either in the algorithms or in the data representation.
-These challenges are mainly since the network information is, in essence, unstructured.
-In fact, operations easy to calculate on other data types, such as convolutions on images, cannot be applied directly to graphs due each node has a variable number of neighbors.
-Researchers have proposed many methodologies to extract knowledge for networks; here, we present a nomenclature and the characteristics for the primary methods.
+The machine learning subfield that works on graph-structured data is known as graph representation learning or GRL \citep{Hamilton2017}.
+Unlike the traditional tabular data, network data imposes a challenge to conventional machine learning algorithms because it is not possible to use them directly, forcing changes either on the algorithms or on the data representation.
+These challenges are required because the network information is, in essence, unstructured.
+In fact, operations that are easy to calculate on other data types, such as convolutions on images, cannot be applied directly to graphs because each node has a variable number of neighbors.
+Researchers have proposed many methodologies to extract knowledge for networks; here, we present a nomenclature and the characteristics of the most popular methods.